39 IDEAS TO GROW AS A PERSON, IMPROVE YOUR BRAIN AND EXPAND YOUR LIFE

 Or, train the one you have and enrich your pet’s life, too!

-17. Learn to cook more healthily.
+17. Learn to cook more healthy foods and recipes.

 The connection between what goes in your body and how you feel and how your brain performs is a strong one.